Robert Cawdrey: A Table Alphabeticall

 His dictionary contained about 2,500 words.
 He was careful to explain the alphabetical order to his readers, which even the most literate of his readers would not know or expect; "Nowe if the word, which thou art desirous to finde, begin with (a) then looke in the beginning of this Table, but if with (v) looke towards the end."

 Cawdrey dedicated the Table Alphabeticall to five daughters of Lucy Sidney, Lady Harington; Sarah, Lady Hastings, Theodosia, Lady Dudley, Elizabeth, Lady Montagu, Frances, Lady Leigh, and Mary, Lady Wingfield.

+The dictionary was re-published in 2007 by the Bodleian Library with an introduction by John Simpson, chief editor of the second edition of the Oxford English Dictionary.

 Life

-Robert Cawdrey had many sons.
-His youngest son Daniel Cawdrey (ca. 1588-1664) was a Puritan minister.
+Robert Cawdrey had five sons.
+His youngest son, Daniel Cawdrey (ca. 1588–1664), was a Puritan minister.